 5. Recognition of your previous education

-If you are still working towards your certificates or diplomas, don't worry.
-Unless specified otherwise, all the recognised documents must be submitted to the faculty by the enrolment date at the latest.
-Learn more about the recognition process.
+If you are still working towards your certificates and diplomas, don't forget to submit them to the faculty by the enrolment date at the latest.
+Learn more about the diploma recognition process.

 6. Letter of acceptance